MarcusTaz/ha_kia_hyundai/README.md

 - Check your phone/email for the code
 - Code expires after a few minutes - request a new one if needed

+### Rate Limiting
+If you see "Please try again later" errors:
+- Kia's API has rate limits to prevent excessive requests
+- Wait 24 hours before attempting to add additional vehicles
+- Avoid making multiple login attempts in quick succession

+### Multiple Vehicles Not Appearing
+**If only 2 of your 3+ vehicles were added:**
+- This is due to Kia API rate limiting (max 2 vehicles per session)
+- Wait for the rate limit to clear (wait time varies, but 24 hours is a safe estimate), then log in again
+- Each login session can add up to 2 vehicles

+**If a specific vehicle never appears in the list:**
+- May be due to older infotainment system (pre-ccOS) incompatibility
+- Verify the vehicle has an active Kia Connect subscription
+- Check if the vehicle appears in the official Kia Connect app
+- If it works in the official app but not here, this may be an API library limitation

 ### "Invalid handler specified" Error
 This has been fixed in this fork!
 Make sure you're using the latest version.